alexpaul/JavaScript/README.md

 >Hello developer,
 >
 >For the majority of the examples here you can use [repl.it](https://repl.it) to execute the JavaScript statements.
+Approach learning the content chronologically base on the `Table of Contents` and complete the given exercises at the bottom of the modules for practice.

 ## Table of Contents